arnoqlt/arnoqlt.github.io/_pages/about.md

 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+show_email: false
 ---

 Hi!

-I am Arnaud, a French PhD student in the field of deep learning applied to medical imaging.
+I am Arnaud, a French research engineer in the field of deep learning applied to medical imaging.

 I am currently working on digital breast tomosynthesis (DBT), an X-ray imaging modality dedicated to breast cancer screening.